Worldsheet: Wrapping the World in a 3D Sheet for View Synthesis from a Single Image: Continuous and large viewpoint changes

 \section{Continuous and large viewpoint changes}

-Our approach allows synthesizing continuous novel views by smoothly moving to a new camera pose largely different from the input.
-We kindly request the readers to check out the videos at \href{https://worldsheet.github.io}{https://worldsheet.github.io} for a better understanding of the performance of our method in an absolute sense and in comparison to other approaches.
+Our approach allows synthesizing continuous novel views by smoothly moving to a new camera pose that is largely different from the input.
+We kindly request the readers to view the videos at \href{https://worldsheet.github.io}{\texttt{worldsheet.github.io}} to better understand the performance of our method.
 In these videos, we compare our synthesized novel views (from a single image) to SynSin \cite{wiles2020synsin} on the RealEstate10K dataset with simulated large view-point changes (the first frame contains the input view and the rest of the frames are synthesized).
 From the videos, it can be seen that our model can generate novel views with much larger camera translation and rotation than in the training data, while SynSin often suffers from severe artifacts in these cases, likely because its refinement network does not generalize well to a sparser point cloud (resulting from large camera zoom-in or rotation).

 We also show in these videos continuously synthesized novel views on high resolution ($960 \times 960$) images over a wide range of scenes (the first frame is the input view), as described in our analysis in Sec.~4.3 in the main paper.